-NORFOLK, Va. – A raccoon that was found in the Roland Park neighborhood of Norfolk this week tested positive for rabies Wednesday.
+NORFOLK, Va. – A raccoon in Norfolk has tested positive for rabies.

-The department recommends the following precautions be taken to reduce the risk of rabies exposure:
+The following precautions are recommended to reduce the risk of rabies exposure: